 IK: This may be the most unpredictable year in 91 NFL seasons.
 The Browns go into New Orleans and spank the Saints last week, picking off Drew Brees four times.
 The Jets are shut out by Green Bay … it's never been harder to pick games week-to-week.
 While some fans enjoy having a marquee team like the Cowboys or Patriots to root against, this degree of competitive balance keeps interest high in almost every NFL outpost from Oakland to the nation's capital.
 The talent is spread so evenly throughout the league, winning the turnover battle has never been more crucial.

-RR: Atlanta WR Julio Jones is having an amazing season.
+RR: Atlanta WR Roddy White is having an amazing season.
 Do you think he has developed into one of the NFL's elite receivers?

 IK: There's no question White has emerged the past few years into the top ranks of NFL receivers.
 He was flashy, but erratic, as a young player, but you can see the effort he has put in to develop his skills.
 Don't be surprised if the Bucs assign CB Aqib Talib to shadow White all over the field — he's that's good.